dennis2society/qtetramesher/README.txt

 its own license.

 Changelog
-  0.8.1
+  2015-12-06:
+        Migration to Github due to cancellation of Google Code 0.8.1
 	- Drag & Drop supported mesh files on the main window to open files.
 	- Octree generation and visualization as a preparation for own Isosurface Stuffing implementation.